feature-image

 “I just see a lot of clowning…you gotta be a little more serious about the game,” former Giants player Bob Brenly told hosts Murph & Markus on KNBR radio.

 The Dodgers-Giants matchup always comes with an extra layer of rivalry.
 It has been so since the 1900s.
 And the two had already met earlier in April, where the Dodgers outshone them 2-1.
 The SF fans were expecting payback during the Giants’ road series.
-However, it was the Dodgers who made a comeback after two defeats and split the series.
+However, LA made a comeback after two defeats and split the series.

 According to Brenly, Adames’ costly mistake killed the potential momentum.
-Fans were already frustrated that the Giants gave up their lead in the series.
-They even had a shutout defeat as the Dodgers secured a 4-0.
-And Brenly’s comments added to that frustration.
+They had a shutout defeat as the Dodgers secured a 4-0 win.
+And that was not the end of their losing streak.

 He is questioning the Giants’ mindset now because Willy Adames’ mistake is not an isolated event.
 It highlights a season-long frustration with the team’s focus.